tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 speed indicated at the top of the screen (see
 <a href="#fig-htw-task" class="quarto-xref">Figure 11</a>).
 The target
-velocities were given as a range, or band, of acceptable velocity values (e.g. band 800-1000).
+velocities were given as a range, or band, of acceptable velocity values (e.g., band 800-1000).
 During the training stage, participants received feedback indicating whether they had hit the wall within the target velocity band, or how many units their throw was above or below from the target band.
 Participants were instructed that only the x velocity